 There are hints and vignettes, as well as helpful definitions sprinkled throughout the book thus making other references not required to read the book.

 The history section could do double duty as a study guide prior to standardized testing, as well as informing immigrants who might be preparing for citizenship tests.
-In fact, there is an actual citizenship sample test with answers at the end of the book.
 Would I pass it today?
 It was an interesting read as I have never taken such a test.
 Exploration in the 1500s, settlement in the 1600s, independence in the 1700s, expansion in the 1800s, and conflicts and reforms of the 1900s are included.
 The new millennium and immigration history are also covered.
-Teachers might like the clear information, and students might appreciate a full understanding of the historical timeline of America.
+Teachers might like clear information, and students might appreciate a full understanding of the historical timeline of America.

 Laws, legal vocabulary, the court system, alternatives to courtrooms, legal assistance, legal status of foreigners, lawyers, rulings that changed America, and famous court cases are discussed in section one.
 Feel like we are getting to the end of the book?
 Not even close yet . . . we are just getting to religion (Christianity, Protestant churches, Roman Catholics, Eastern Orthodox church, Judaism, other fundamental religions, and non-mainstream religions.
 The author states:

 Religions are highly complicated, interwoven and controversial.
 With the aim of acquainting you with our religious diversity, this chapter provides overviews of religion and its effect on our culture, politics, and the spiritual lives of Americans.
 It is meant to give you just an inkling (hint) of this vast subject that would take volumes to explain.

 Americans do not even agree on measurement systems.
 Ounces and pounds?
 Metric measurement?
 Johnson explains where each is used and that we have never fully converted to the Metric system.
 He covers temperature and money, as well.
 Very important!